Auteur Labels \ Series Overview

 "LTM deliver another instalment in the extremely exciting Auteur Labels series, compiling the best tracks from the label prior to Rob Gretton's death in 1999.
 Among them are pre-historic Factory workers A Certain Ratio, Roy Davis Jr, Sub Sub (later Doves) with their Nr.
 3 hit Ain't No Love and the early ambient uberhit Pear Shaped by Digital Justice.
 Strictly 90s and full-blooded" (Westzeit, 05/2010)

-"One of the most fascinating label samplers, IPR is a magical realm where uncommercial approach meets accessible hook - with complete love, care and joy in creation.
+"One of the most fascinating label samplers, Independent Project Records is a magical realm where uncommercial approach meets accessible hook - with complete love, care and joy in creation.
 Here's to another 30 years!"
 (The Big Takeover, 05/2010)